MekhyW/Vehicle-routing-optimization/README.md

 This extends the brute force approach by using parallel computing capabilities with the OpenMP (omp) library.
 This solver aims to accelerate the exhaustive search process by distributing tasks across multiple threads, thus reducing the overall computation time for larger input sizes, although some overhead is introduced due to thread management which can outweigh the benefits for small input sizes.

+If you need to solve large instances of the VRP (globally) and do not have access to a cluster environment but have a multi-core machine, this might be the best option for you.

 #### Parallelization Strategy

 - The OpenMP Solver utilizes OpenMP's task parallelism to distribute the work of finding the best combination of routes across multiple threads.
 Each thread independently explores different parts of the search space, which significantly speeds up the solution process for larger problem instances